Time in Mexico: Late 20th century

-After becoming a state, Baja California observed daylight saving time in 1954–1960 and since 1976, usually with the same schedule as the U.S. state of California.
+After becoming a state, Baja California continued observing daylight saving time, usually with the same schedule as the U.S. state of California.

 In December 1981, for commercial and tourism reasons, the states of Campeche, Yucatán, and Quintana Roo were changed to time zone 75°W (UTC−05:00).
 Campeche and Yucatán returned to 90°W (UTC−06:00) in November 1982, and Quintana Roo did so in January 1983.

 In 1988, the states of Coahuila, Durango, Nuevo León and Tamaulipas observed daylight saving time as an experiment, from the first Sunday in April to the last Sunday in October, the same schedule used in the United States at the time.
 None of these states continued the practice in the following year.

 In 1996, all of Mexico started observing daylight saving time, from the first Sunday in April to the last Sunday in October, matching the U.S. schedule.
 In 1997, Quintana Roo was changed to 75°W (UTC−05:00) during standard time and 60°W (UTC−04:00) during daylight saving time, but returned to its previous time zone in 1998.
 Also in 1998, the state of Chihuahua was changed to 105°W (UTC−07:00) during standard time and 90°W (UTC−06:00) during daylight saving time, resulting in its largest city, Juárez, matching the time of neighboring El Paso, Texas, in U.S. Mountain Time.
 In 1999, the state of Sonora discontinued the observance of daylight saving time, matching most of neighboring Arizona.